 The new dining hall at Kilimani, a primary school north of Lewa's boundary.

 This has greatly improved the learning conditions in the schools as well as enhanced the schools' capacity for student enrolment.

 Our Adult Literacy programme remains a great poverty reduction tool in the area and has empowered many people who previously had no access to formal education.
 The Lewa Education Programme has seven centres for adult education offering two-hour classes every week to over 300 students.

 School feeding programme

-- Feeding programme: We supply schools with porridge, maize and beans for the year.
+Lewa supplies schools with porridge, maize and beans for the year.
 This helps in attracting and retaining more children to school.
-Farming initiative through drip irrigation to create sustainability of the feeding programme through schools farming their own maize, beans and vegetables.
+The Conservancy is currently undertaking farming initiatives through drip irrigation to create sustainability of the feeding programme through schools farming their own maize, beans and vegetables.